cideM/blog/content/blog/editors/index.md

 Neovim so special (I assume the same applies to Emacs).
 Comparing Neovim to other editors based on a checklist of features is therefore missing the point.
 Neovim's syntax highlighting is lacking.
 Its built-in completion is a blocking operation.
-The included file explorer comes with some gotchas.
+The included file explorer comes with tons of gotchas.
 It doesn't have a plugin manager.
 Very few commands give you any visual feedback until you execute them.
 So why should anyone put up with all of that?